Buy Used Plastic Process Equipment

 If you’re looking to buy, sell or liquidate used thermoforming machines, contact the PlastiWin sales team at 330-998-6738 or machine@plastiwin.com

-We help our customers maximize efficiency while providing the best possible deal.
-Our team of used plastic machinery experts have the experience to help you source the right used plastic processing equipment for your facility.
-Find a used injection molding machine; Engel, Toshiba, Arburg, Nissei, Sumitomo, Toyo, Husky, JSW, and more for sale.
+The mission at PlastiWin is to help customers optimize efficiency while securing the best deals possible.
+The team of experts in used plastic machinery brings valuable experience to assist in sourcing the right equipment for plastic processing needs.
+The inventory includes used injection molding machines from renowned brands such as Engel, Toshiba, Arburg, Nissei, Sumitomo, Toyo, Husky, JSW, and more.

 New to our use plastic equipment is a LabTech Tube Extruder.
 This complete plastic medical tube extrusion line is ideal to process Silicone, PVC, EVA, and TPU.